A great restaurant starts with a great concept and a solid restaurant marketing plan.

 When it comes to nurturing customers, email marketing is the best tool.
 Begin by compiling a list of email recipients who have signed up for your newsletter.

 For this kind of process, an email newsletter service is your best ally to make your life easier.
 Many online email marketing services can help you acquire these leads through sign-up forms and then nurture them with email marketing.
+When doing email marketing, keep track of your DMARC report in order to minimize the chances of getting scammed.

 Offering discounts to your subscribers is a great strategy to convert them into paying customers.
 You can send out a newsletter that discusses the month’s highlights in addition to the regular offers and discounts.